MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Your extension must not contain or enable malware that may harm the operation of the network, servers, and infrastructure of Microsoft or any third parties.
 Spyware, malicious scripts, and phishing scams are also prohibited.

-Your extension must comply with the Microsoft criteria for unwanted and malicious software, listed in [How Microsoft identifies malware and potentially unwanted applications](/windows/security/threat-protection/intelligence/criteria).
+Your extension must comply with the Microsoft criteria for Unwanted and Malicious Software, listed in [How Microsoft identifies malware and potentially unwanted applications](/windows/security/threat-protection/intelligence/criteria).

 ###### 1.2.3 Dependency on other software